SOC 100 Introduction to Sociology (4)

 SOC 491 Independent Study (Variable 1‑4)

 Provides a structure for extensive study and/or directed research (under faculty supervision) on a topic.
 Application form must include a description of the project, its duration, its educational goals, method for its evaluation, and a suggested number of credits.
-Prerequisites: Matriculated students only; permission of instructor and school dean required.
+Prerequisite: SOC 100 or equivalent and one 200 level or one 300 level Sociology course.
+Sociology majors or minors only; permission of instructor and program coordinator required.

 SOC 493 Senior Seminar in Sociology (4)

 Explores in depth a particular sociological topic chosen by the instructor.
 Emphasizes critical analysis of current sociological literature and the development of independent projects by students.
 Topic varies.
-Prerequisite: SOC 310 and SOC 332.
+Prerequisite: SOC 100 or equivalent, 310 and SOC 332.
 Permission of instructor required.

 SOC 495 Practicum in Sociology (4)

 Integrates academic and practical experience during one semester placement in an appropriate social service, criminal justice, or work‑related community setting.
 Involves execution of a social practice project, negotiated among student, staff, and placement supervisor.
 Students must apply for admission to the course.
-Prerequisites: Completion of at least 2 Sociology/Anthropology courses at this campus prior to the start of this class and a 3.0 GPA and permission of instructor.
+Prerequisites: SOC 100 or equivalent, 3.0 GPA, completion of at least 2 sociology classes on this campus prior to the start of this class and permission of instructor.